 A. No, an offer of a University of Wollongong scholarship is conditional on the basis that you receive an offer to study at the University of Wollongong .
 If you are offered a University of Wollongong scholarship, you will need to ensure that your preferences are such that you will be offered a position in your desired University of Wollongong program in the first round of offers.
 Please refer to the UAC website for details on how you should alter your preferences.

 Q. Can I defer my UOW scholarship?

-A. No, while you can defer your UOW enrolment, you cannot defer your scholarship.
-If you do want to defer, you are more than welcome to make a scholarship application for the following year.
+A. No, you cannot defer your scholarship.
+If you are not able to commence study in the year the scholarship is offered we ask you inform the Scholarships Office.
+You are more than welcome to make a scholarship application for the following year.

 Q. How many scholarships can I hold at one time?

 A. At any one time, a UOW student may hold:-